 I wrote a testimony of the legalism in man-made laws and the freedom from sin in Christ.
 A tribute to my own weakness and the strength of a mighty God.
 A tale of nachos and cheesecake.

 But if you’ll excuse me now, there’s a kitchen timer going off.
 It’s been sounding every minute or so for the last hour and I think it’s time to heed it.
-I’m terribly late for a date with a sliver of cheesecake.
+I’m terribly late for a date with a piece of cheesecake.